Ever wonder what makes a traditional or transitional design? We’ve got the 411 on a few tricks for detecting the differences between the two!

 Accents of rich wood range in shades from white to chocolate are typically added to create a sense of warmth.

-With transitional design, soft-colored carpets (or warm wood floors) and a textured rug are generally used.
+Soft-colored carpets (or warm wood floors) and a textured rug are generally used with the transitional design.

 Clean lines and rounded profiles keep the room feeling fresh and comfortable.
 The result is a room that is not too manly and not too frilly.

-A neutral backdrop allows the exquisite traditional millwork to have a powerful impact in the space.
+A neutral backdrop allows the exquisite traditional millwork to have a powerful impact on the space.